Direct verification of the kinetic description of wave turbulence for finite-size systems dominated by interactions

-where $\delta(\cdot)$ is the Dirac delta, $d\mathbf{k} = d k_1 \, d k_2\, d k_3 \,d k_4\, d k_5$, $\tau= t/\tau_{kin}$, and $\tau_{kin} = \pi L^{4-2p}/6$ is the \emph{kinetic time scale} on which the wave actions experience $O(1)$ changes.
+where $d\mathbf{k} = d k_1 \, d k_2\, d k_3 \,d k_4\, d k_5$, $\tau= t/\tau_{kin}$, and $\tau_{kin} =\fracm \pi{6\mu^2}= \fracm\pi{6L^{2p}}$ is the \emph{kinetic time scale} on which the wave actions experience $\mathcal O(1)$ changes.
 Note that for the difference $\Delta n_k/\Delta t$ to become the $\tau$-derivative, the inequality $\tau_{kin}\gg \Delta t$ must hold.
 This inequality confirms that ensembles of systems described by Eq.~\eqref{eq:qNLSE} evolve slowly, and is also consistent with the small-nonlinearity condition in Eq.~\eqref{eq:weak_nonlinearity}.
 Nevertheless, note that Eq.~\eqref{eq:int:step} and the initial RPA only guarantee the validity of WKE in Eq.~\eqref{eq:WKE} on possibly very short $\tau$-scales.
-This is because no theoretical argument can be used to guarantee RPA on longer $\tau$-scales.
-The validity of WKE on $\tau$-scales of length $O(1)$ must be verified by numerical simulations, which we carry out below.
+On $\tau$-scales of length $\mathcal O(1)$, we assume RPA for convenience, or else WKE can \emph{formally} be obtained using the appropriate closure as mentioned above.
+However, its validity must be verified by numerical simulations, which we carry out below.